Congress of Clinical Rheumatology – West 2026

 • Email Address: Your preferred contact email.

-• Abstract: A brief paragraph describing the proposed presentation and a compelling title.
+• Case Abstract: A brief paragraph describing the proposed presentation, including a compelling title.

-• File: The full presentation in PowerPoint format.
+• Presentation File: The full case presentation in PowerPoint format.

-• A summary at the end of the presentation
+• A clear summary at the end of the presentation.

-Note: Fellows need to register to present a case.
-A fellow may present the same case at both NYRIF and Thieves’ Market, but the format would need to be adapted accordingly.
+Note: Fellows must register for CCR West 2026 to present a case.
+A fellow may present the same case at both NYRIF and Mysteries on the Beach, but the format should be adapted appropriately for each session.

 Premier